dtluther/CTCI/trees_and_graphs/notes.md

 In order of most common to least common:

 ### In-Order Traversal
-* "visit" (often, we will be asked to print) the left branch, then the current node, then the right branch
+* First "visit" (often, we will be asked to print) the left branch, then the current node, then the right branch
-    * this means you recursively go go left, current, and right as you go down a branch
+    * This means you recursively go go left, current, and right as you go down a branch
 * NOTE: when performed on a BST, in-order traversal visites the nodes in ascending order ("in-order")

 ### Pre-Order Traversal
-* visit the current node, then left branch, then right branch
+* First visit the current node, then left branch, then right branch
-    * the root is always the **first** node visited
+    * The root is always the **first** node visited
-* pre-order traversal visits the current node before the children
+* Pre-order traversal visits the current node before the children

 ### Post-Order Traversal
-* visit the left branch, then right branch, then current node
+* First visit the left branch, then right branch, then current node
-    * the root is always the **last** node visited
+    * The root is always the **last** node visited
-* post-order traversal visits the children before the current node
+* Post-order traversal visits the children before the current node

 ## Binary Heaps (Min-Heaps and Max-Heaps)
 * These notes are just for min-heaps; max-heaps are structured essentially the same, but the elements are in descending order rather than ascending order
 * A min-heap is a ***complete*** binary tree (the tree is totally filled, other than the rightmost elements on the last level), where **each** node is smaller than it's children
-    * thus the root is the minimum element of the in the tree:
+    * Thus the root is the minimum element of the in the tree:
 * i.e.

     ![screen shot 2017-12-07 at 12 40 31 pm](https://user-images.githubusercontent.com/15662012/33737667-db02eb9e-db4b-11e7-8cbf-fc09f5034cbf.png)

 * There are two key operations in min-heap: **insert** and **extract** (specifically **extract_min**)
     * insert:
-        1) always start by inserting an element at the bottom rightmost spot, in order to maintain the completeness property
+        1) Always start by inserting an element at the bottom rightmost spot, in order to maintain the completeness property
         ![screen shot 2017-12-07 at 12 51 17 pm](https://user-images.githubusercontent.com/15662012/33738220-71c4bd2c-db4d-11e7-92af-d5e4c6e52982.png)

-        2) then, we "fix" or "heapify-up" the tree by swapping the new element with its parent until we find the appropriate spot to maintain the heap property, which in case of the min-heap is to be <= to its parent and >= to its children
+        2) Then, we "fix" or "heapify-up" the tree by swapping the new element with its parent until we find the appropriate spot to maintain the heap property, which in case of the min-heap is to be <= to its parent and >= to its children
         ![screen shot 2017-12-07 at 12 51 26 pm](https://user-images.githubusercontent.com/15662012/33738224-72c5c680-db4d-11e7-84b4-74873b8e6e4a.png)
         ![screen shot 2017-12-07 at 12 51 46 pm](https://user-images.githubusercontent.com/15662012/33738225-73f1d7f6-db4d-11e7-940c-122d61255c13.png)

         * This takes O(log n) time, where n is the number of nodes in the heap
             * log n comes from the depth, so and technically this is log base 2 since it's binary tree
     * extract:
-        1) swap the minimum element (the root) with the last (bottommost, rightmost) element
+        1) Swap the minimum element (the root) with the last (bottommost, rightmost) element
-            * min element is always at the top in a min-heap
+            * Min element is always at the top in a min-heap
-        2) bubble down, or heapify down, by swapping the new root with its children until the heap property is restored
+        2) Bubble down, or heapify down, by swapping the new root with its children until the heap property is restored
-            * how do we pick left or right child?
+            * How do we pick left or right child?
-                * pick the smaller one in order to maintain the min-heap ordering (you would pick the larger one if you wanted to maintain the max heap ordering)
+                * Pick the smaller one in order to maintain the min-heap ordering (you would pick the larger one if you wanted to maintain the max heap ordering)
-                    * otherwise, our new parent would again be larger than its other child
+                    * Otherwise, our new parent would again be larger than its other child
         * e.g., heapifying down after extracting min:

             ![screen shot 2017-12-07 at 2 49 23 pm](https://user-images.githubusercontent.com/15662012/33742886-404c4dde-db5f-11e7-9348-7892c063e915.png)